 What is the relationship between the work of the ICG and the process concerning ICANN accountability?

 The ICG charter says that accountability is "central" to our process.
 The ICG has asked the operational communities to consider oversight and accountability in their proposals.
-After receiving consensus proposals from the operational communities regarding IANA, the ICG will conduct an analysis and assessment of their implications for ICANN accountability.
+After receiving consensus proposals from the operational communities regarding IANA functions, the ICG will conduct an analysis and assessment of their implications for ICANN accountability.
 At that point it will liaise with track one of the ICANN accountability process on accountability elements that relate to the IANA stewardship transition process and advise it on how the results of stewardship transition process affects their requirements.

 About ICG outreach activities